jazzhead/resize-window/doc/readme.md

 ### Create the Installation Folder

 The script needs to be installed in the Scripts folder in the Library folder of your home directory.
-Specifically, it needs to be installed in `~/Library/Scripts/Applications/Safari`.
+Since the script can be used with any application, if you like to keep your scripts grouped, you may want to put it in a subdirectory such as "General", i.e., `~/Library/Scripts/General`.
 If any of those folders do not exist yet on your system, go ahead and create them.
 The Library folder will already exist but may not be visible in the Finder in Mac OS X Lion (10.7) or later.
 To get to the invisible Library folder, Option-click the Finder's Go menu and select the Library menu item that appears.

 ### Install the Script